seanap/auto-m4b/README.md

 The script will automatically use all CPU cores available, to change the amount of cpu cores for the converting change the `--jobs` flag in the m4b-tool command, but do not set it higher than the amount of cores available.

 #### Backup Folder
 For those copying files from another source into the `recentlyadded` folder, it might not make sense to waste time copying to the `backup` folder (because they were already copied from somewhere else).
 Backing up is enabled by default.
-To disable this copy operation, add the line `- MAKE_BACKUP=N` to the `environment:` section of your `docker-compose.yml` file.
+To disable this copy operation, change this line in your compose file: `- MAKE_BACKUP=N`.

 #### More Reading
 More m4b-tool options https://github.com/sandreas/m4b-tool#reference